Why do i get so hot when i sleep: The science of night sweats and overheating

 Important conditions that can drive night-time overheating and sweating in men include:

-• Obstructive sleep apnea (OSA).
+- Obstructive sleep apnea (OSA).
 OSA is a sleep disorder where your airway repeatedly collapses or narrows during sleep, causing snoring, choking sounds, and drops in oxygen.
-Men with untreated OSA are significantly more likely to report night sweats and waking overheated because each breathing pause triggers a surge in sympathetic nervous system activity and body temperature.
+Men with untreated OSA are more likely to report night sweats and waking overheated because each breathing pause can trigger a surge in sympathetic nervous system activity and a stress response that disrupts normal thermoregulation.

-Limitations: much of the research on night sweats relies on self‑reported symptoms from large observational studies, so it can show strong associations — like the link between OSA and sweating — but cannot always prove which problem came first.
+Limitations: much of the research on night sweats relies on self‑reported symptoms from large observational studies, so it can show strong associations (such as the link between OSA and sweating) but cannot always prove which problem came first.

 Symptoms and signals

 Not every warm night is a problem.
-But certain patterns and symptoms should put “why do i get so hot when i sleep?” on your list of questions for your doctor.
+But certain patterns should put “why do I get so hot when I sleep?” on your list of questions for your doctor, especially when overheating is frequent, drenching, or paired with breathing symptoms, weight loss, or fever.

 What to do about it